 3.1 The IEC, as owner of the IECEx Conformity Mark shall be responsible for its legal protection in all countries where such protection is necessary.

-3.2  The IEC will take action as described in the Regulations (IECEx 04) in cases of misuse of the IECEx Conformity Mark where a license has not been issued.
+3.2  The IEC will take action as described in the Rules (IECEx 04) in cases of misuse of the IECEx Conformity Mark where a license has not been issued.

 Validity

-4.1 This Agreement shall come into force from the date that it is signed by both Parties for an initial period of three years, and shall be tacitly renewed for successive periods of equal duration.
+4.1 This Agreement shall come into force from the Effective Date for a period of three years, and shall be tacitly renewed for successive periods of equal duration.

 Termination